Azure/azure-sdk-for-python/sdk/textanalytics/azure-ai-textanalytics/README.md

 Please refer to the service documentation for a conceptual discussion of [sentiment analysis](https://docs.microsoft.com/azure/cognitive-services/text-analytics/how-tos/text-analytics-how-to-sentiment-analysis).

 ### Recognize entities
-Recognize and categorize entities in your text as people, places, organizations, date/time, quantities, percentages, currencies, and more.
+Recognize and categorize entities in text as people, places, organizations, date/time, quantities, percentages, currencies, and more.

 ```python
 from azure.ai.textanalytics import TextAnalyticsClient, TextAnalyticsApiKeyCredential